bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

 Landing Zone Deletion
 =====================

-You can delete any of your landing zones by clicking on :guilabel:`Delete Zone` in the landing zone dropdown.
+You can delete any of your landing zones by clicking :guilabel:`Delete Zone` in the landing zone dropdown.
 After a confirmation dialogue, the landing zone along with all associated files in iRODS will be deleted.